-Whether it is to obtain information, to learn or for amusement, how well you listen could create an impact.
+Whether it is to obtain information, to learn, or for amusement, how well you listen could create an impact.
 More than showing that you are listening to what the other person is saying, active listening is actually trying to understand their message.
 The first step to master this vital skill is self-awareness.
-Understanding yourself will go a long way towards helping you understand the others.
-We can just understand somebody else, if we try to understand ourselves.
+Understanding yourself will go a long way towards helping you understand others.
+We can just understand somebody else if we try to understand ourselves.
 It is worth noting that working with people always ends up in complexity.

 Additionally, you should pay close attention to the person.
-And try to be patient, not to get distracted or jump to conclusion while the person is still speaking.
+And try to be patient, not to get distracted or jump to conclusions while the person is still speaking.
 To acknowledge that you are listening is also encouraged.
 You can do that by maintaining an open posture, asking additional questions, reflecting back to the person what he/she has said as well as summarizing with your own words.

 In Scrum events

 This skill is essential for all Scrum roles.
 It could (and should) be used in Scrum events – at the beginning of Sprint (Sprint Planning) to understand what to do and what is really needed, (Daily Scrum) to figure out together what could be done next that will help get a successful Sprint and reach the Sprint Goal, to inspect the Increment and adapt the Product Backlog if needed (Sprint Review), to inspect the process and flow, identify impediments and create a plan for improvements (Sprint Retrospective).